Thinkmill/keystatic/design-system/packages/next/docs/index.md

 ---
 title: Next.js
-description: Utilities for integrating Voussoir with Next.js's `app` directory.
+description: Utilities for integrating Keystar UI with Next.js's `app` directory.
 category: Introduction
 ---

 > `@keystar-ui/next` only works with Next.js's `app` directory.
 It does not work
 > with the `pages` directory.

-## RootVoussoirProvider
+## RootKeystarUIProvider

-The `RootVoussoirProvider` exported from `@keystar-ui/next` should be rendered as the `html` element in your root `layout` file to make server rendering styles work properly.
-If you need another `VoussoirProvider` in your tree, you should use the normal `VoussoirProvider` exported from `@keystar-ui/core`.
+The `RootKeystarUIProvider` exported from `@keystar-ui/next` should be rendered as the `html` element in your root `layout` file to make server rendering styles work properly.
+If you need another `KeystarUIProvider` in your tree, you should use the normal `KeystarUIProvider` exported from `@keystar-ui/core`.

 ## `mediaQueryOnlyColorSchemeScaleScript`